Riches (TV series): Production

 On 15 October 2020, it was announced that ITV had commissioned Greenacre Films to make a six-part series about a wealthy family dealing with a tragic event, created, written, and executive produced by Abby Ajayi.
 It is executive produced by Nadine Marsh-Edwards and Amanda Jenks of Greenacre, and Alison Owen and Alison Carpenter of Monumental Television, and produced by Yvonne Francas.

 On 11 November 2021, it was reported that Deborah Ayorinde and Hugh Quarshie had been cast as series leads, and that Sarah Niles, Brendan Coyle, Hermione Norris, Adeyinka Akinrinade, Ola Orebiyi, C.J.
 Beckford, Nneka Okoye, and Emmanuel Imani had also been cast.

 Principal photography commenced in London in November 2021.
 It was also filmed in New York.

+In December 2023, it was announced that a second series would not be produced.

 Release

 All six episodes of the series premiered on Prime Video on 2 December 2022, in the US, Canada, Australia, New Zealand, Nordics, and Sub-Saharan Africa, and on ITVX in the UK on 22 December 2022.
+Banijay handled worldwide distribution.
+It received a linear television broadcast on ITV on 30 June 2023.